-Our Story at Paradise Holidays by Ratheesh R. Nath, Director.
+Our Story at Paradise Holidays by Ratheesh R. Nath, Managing Director.

-Journey of every success company is always a talk about and we too have a nice story.
+Journey of every successful company will always have a story to talk about and we too have a nice story.

 Though I wanted to become an entrepreneur, I never had the plan to start a tourism company.
-It was in 2008 when I was working with Ramaiahcollege Bangalore as Lecturer, one of my friend Mr. N.L.N.
-Murthy asked me about Kerala and told me that his friend wanted to go for his honeymoon.
+It was in 2008 when I was working with Ramaiah college Bangalore as Lecturer, one of my friend Mr. N.L.N.
+Murthy asked me about Kerala and told me that his friend wanted to go for his honeymoon to Kerala.

 I literally had no idea about any of the tourist places in Kerala though heard about it.
 I told him that I have a taxi car at home and shall give you on rent.
 The driver will take you for sightseeing and will help you to book hotels.
 You pay me only for the vehicle.